Monday, July 25, 2011

 25.07.11.
 Snowy Cambridge Tce view, sewage polluted Avon River, Oxford Tce cafes, quake trashed, Hotel Grand Chancellor beyond, later demolished.
 Post June 13 quake, Oxford Tce cafes would be demolished for The Terrace complex

-Bridge of Remembrance: Near snowy lion statues, I peered through the steel mesh fence cordon, trying to see Whitcoulls demolition site on snowy Cashel Mall.
-I lingered with another photographer, snapping snowy DTZ demolition ghost, work stopped.
-Steel mesh fence cordon, threat sign:
+Bridge of Remembrance: Near snowy lion-statues, I peered through the steel-mesh-fence-cordon, trying to see Whitcoulls demolition-site on snowy Cashel Mall.
+I lingered with another photographer while snapping the snowy DTZ demolition-ghost.
+Demolition had stopped due to snow.
+A steel-mesh-fence-cordon threat-sign:

 EXTREME